casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/dictionaries.md

 Dictionaries allow a contract to store additional data without drastically expanding the size of the `NamedKeys` within their context.
 If a contract's `NamedKeys` expand too far, they may run into system limitations that would unintentionally disable the contract's functionality.

 A dictionary item key can be no longer than 64 bytes in length.
-Smart contract authors are free to use custom encoding for dictionary item keys within their contract, so long as they are no longer than the 64 byte maximum size.

 ## Creating Dictionaries in a Contract's Context